Mental Health Facilities Wheaton, IL

 Linden Oaks Behavioral Health At Saint Charles - 8.6 miles from Wheaton, IL

 Linden Oaks Behavioral Health At Saint Charles is a mental health clinic in Saint Charles, IL, located at 3805 East Main Street, Suite M, 60174 zip code area.
-Linden Oaks Behavioral Health At Saint Charles provides outpatient treatment and partial hospitalization/day treatment.
-Linden Oaks Behavioral Health At Saint Charles offers activity therapy, integrated dual diagnosis disorder treatment and group therapy to adults, children / adolescents and seniors 65 or older.
+Linden Oaks Behavioral Health At Saint Charles provides partial hospitalization/day treatment and outpatient treatment.
+Linden Oaks Behavioral Health At Saint Charles offers behavior modification, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
 Linden Oaks Behavioral Health At Saint Charles also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Linden Oaks Behavioral Health At Saint Charles include education services, assertive community treatment and court-ordered outpatient treatment.
+Additional services offered at Linden Oaks Behavioral Health At Saint Charles include assertive community treatment, suicide prevention services and court-ordered outpatient treatment.

 Learn More